National Compensation Survey: Glossary of Employee Benefit Terms

 Pension equity plans.
-For each year worked, employees are credited with a percentage applied to their final average earnings.
-Benefits generally are distributed as a lump sum, but may be converted to an annuity.
+For each year of work, employees are credited with a percentage applied to their final average earnings.
+Benefits are generally disbursed as a lump sum.

 Frozen retirement plans

 Frozen retirement plans are benefit plans that typically are closed to new enrollees and that may limit future benefit accruals for some or all active plan participants.
 These plans may be of different types.
 Some may no longer allow participants to accrue additional benefits.
-Others may change the plan’s prospective benefit formula in such a way as to limit or cease future benefit accruals for some active participants.
-The length of time is calculated based on the year the plan was modified.
+Others may change the plan’s prospective benefit formula in such a way as to limit future benefit accruals.
+Still others may use a prospective benefit formula to limit or cease accruals of benefits for some of the active participants.

 Normal retirement is the age at which plan participants may retire and receive all accrued benefits.